OpenNebula/docs/source/release_notes/release_notes/upgrade_46.rst

 This guide describes the installation procedure for systems that are already running a 4.6.x OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide for `4.8 <http://docs.opennebula.org/4.8/release_notes/release_notes/compatibility.html>`_ and :ref:`4.10 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.10.
+Read the Compatibility Guide for `4.8 <http://docs.opennebula.org/4.8/release_notes/release_notes/compatibility.html>`_, `4.10 <http://docs.opennebula.org/4.10/reLease_noTes/release_notes/compatibility.html>`_ and :ref:`4.12 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.12.

 Upgrading a Federation
 ================================================================================

 If you have two or more 4.6 OpenNebulas working as a :ref:`Federation <introf>`, you can upgrade each one independently.
-Zones with 4.6 and 4.10 OpenNebulas can be part of the same federation, since the shared portion of the database is compatible.
+Zones with 4.6 and 4.12 OpenNebulas can be part of the same federation, with a caveat: Security Groups.

+.. note:: Security Groups can be managed in a 4.12 zone by the administrators, but users will only be able to administer their own Security Groups if the master zone is upgraded to 4.12.

-The only compatibility issue is in the Sunstone web interface.
-If your users access different Zones from a unique Sunstone server, you will need to upgrade all Zones to 4.10, or enable a local Sunstone server for each Zone to ensure that a 4.6 OpenNebula is only accessed through a 4.6 Sunstone.
+The other compatibility issue is in the Sunstone web interface.
+If your users access different Zones from a unique Sunstone server, you will need to upgrade all Zones to 4.12, or enable a local Sunstone server for each Zone to ensure that a 4.12 OpenNebula is only accessed through a 4.12 Sunstone.
 Read the :ref:`federation architecture documentation <introf_architecture>` for more details.

 The rest of the guide applies to both a master or slave Zone.
 You don't need to stop the federation or the MySQL replication to follow this guide.